 Are there notable issues with the NX?
 Yes, there are.
 But, the good outweighs the bad significantly and that is what truly matters.

-Criteria Used For The Evaluation
+Criteria Used for Evaluation

 When you are buying a home, one of the primary components that you need to consider is how structurally sound it is.
 The same goes for a tent and to be honest, there are two primary factors to consider.
-One is how durable the tent is as a whole and the second is its ability to repel and protect you from the rain.
+One is how durable it is as a whole and the second is its ability to repel and protect you from the rain.
 For most tents, they will be made with what is known as rip-stop nylon.
 Basically, this refers to a special reinforcing technique that makes the fabric all-but resistant to tearing and abrasions.
 The poles should also be strong enough to withstand decent winds and should not collapse at a small gust of wind.

 As far as the waterproofness goes, there are a number of factors that come into play.
 For starters, are the seams taped?
 With taped seams, the tape will be melted over the seams and it will seal them shut.
 Also, are the fabrics treated with a waterproof coating?
 Next, does it comes with a rainfly and is it treated against the rain?
 All these design integrations can keep you dry during rainstorms; so keep them in mind.

-Depending on how you plan to use your tent, you may need to either store a lot or a little gear.
-If you are at a campsite and are only using your tent to sleep, you may not find interior storage compartments of use to you.
+Depending on how you plan to use it, you may need to either store a lot or a little gear.
+If you are at a campsite and are only using it to sleep, you may not find interior storage compartments of use to you.
 Then again, backpackers may find them absolutely critical to hold all their accessories and equipment.
 Either way, it is never a bad thing to have some dedicated locations for items.
 For starters, some tents will sport interior mesh pockets or small gear pockets.
 These can be ideal for electronic devices and smaller items.
 Also, some may integrate lampshade pockets and these can be used for headlamps allowing you to have access to some ambient light.

-There are going to be a plethora of questions to ask yourself before you buy a three-person tent.
+There are going to be a plethora of questions to ask yourself before you buy a three-person design.
 But, one of the most important is where you plan to use it?
 In other words, are you going on a hiking trip or merely to a campsite with your vehicle?
 The difference is paramount because if you are trekking with a tent, the overall weight is an astronomically important detail.
 What is the big deal?
 A six-pound tent is only three pounds bigger than a three-pound tent and that is not that much, right?

 Well, perhaps it is not but when you go head out on a long distance trek, every small amount of weight counts.
 You need to remember, it requires much more than a tent and small items can add up fast.
-Now, with a tent, you can always split it up amongst your friends to disperse the load but the point remains.
+Now, you can always split it up amongst your friends to disperse the load but the point remains.
 In addition, you can also look to see if a dedicated stuff sack or storage sack comes with your purchase.

-If you have done any research on tents in the past or have owned quite a few, you probably know that you can’t always trust that a specified number of people will fit in a tent that is marketed as such.
-In other words, that a three-person tent will not comfortably fit and sleep three people.
+If you have done any research on tents in the past or have owned quite a few, you probably know that you can’t always trust that a specified number of people will fit inside that is marketed as such.
+In other words, that a three-person design will not comfortably fit and sleep three people.
 This is a reality that buyers must face and it is a little frustrating, to be perfectly honest.
 As such, it will require a bit more digging on your part.
 Look for tents that optimize the amount of space they have.
 As an example, look for vertical walls that do not slant in horrendously.

-The waterproofness of a tent was already documented in-depth so you may be asking yourself why this question is even coming up.
+The waterproofness was already documented in-depth so you may be asking yourself why this question is even coming up.
 Well, the main reason is it is a very intriguing question that you may be curious about the answer to.
-Indeed, what does define a waterproof tent?
+Indeed, what does define a waterproof model?
 A true waterproof tent is one that has its seams factory-taped, most of the time with a polyurethane coating, to seal them.
 In addition to this, they will also sport a waterproof coating on the fabric itself.

 Of course, this leads to another thought and that is what the “mm” rating for a waterproof coating really means.
 For example, you may see a 1200mm coating or 1500mm coating.
 This number is indicative of the level of waterproofness that a fabric possesses.
 To elaborate, take for example 1200mm.
 Essentially, this would withstand a 1200mm column of water for more than a minute.